ropensci/tidyqpcr/README.md

 ## Status

 As of Feb 2020, this software is in development.
 Edward Wallace wrote basic functions and documentation needed to do qPCR analysis in [the Wallace lab](https://ewallace.github.io/), and is making them freely available.
+Sam Haynes is helping develop as part of the [eLife Open Innovation Leaders programme](https://elifesciences.org/labs/fdcb6588/innovation-leaders-2020-introducing-the-cohort).

 We would be delighted to work with you to answer questions, add features, and fix problems.
 Please file an issue or email Edward dot Wallace at his University email address, (ed.ac.uk).

 # Features